-The Quality Initiatives Division (QID) supports the Colorado Community Health Centers (CHCs) in providing high quality health care to people in need through quality improvement and systems changes.
-QID helps CHCs improve their care delivery through ongoing coaching and training in quality improvement.
-The Quality Initiatives Division has several coaches assigned to work with CHCs on the following:
+The Quality Initiatives Division (QID) supports the Colorado Community Health Centers (CHCs) in providing high quality health care to people in need through practice transformation and capacity building.
+QID helps CHCs improve their care delivery through ongoing practice facilitation and training in quality improvement.
+The Quality Initiatives Division has staff who work with CHCs on the following:

 Emergency Preparedness: CCHN supports CHCs with emergency preparedness technical assistance, training planning, exercises, communication and disaster-coordination.